dsaylikoglu/celestial-bodies-simulation/README.md

 # celestial-bodies-simulation
-A simulation of the 8 planets orbiting around the Sun in elliptical trajectories.
+A simulation of the 8 planets orbiting around the Sun with actual calculated forces in elliptical trajectories.